SHTOOLS/SHTOOLS/src/fdoc/shpowerdensityl.md

 `cilm` : input, real\*8, dimension (2, `lmaxin`+1, `lmaxin`+1)
 :   The function expressed in real spherical harmonics.

 `l` : input, integer
 :   The spherical harmonic degree.
 This must be less than or equal to `lmaxin`.

 # Description

-`SHPowerDensityL` will calculate the power spectral density of a function expressed in real spherical harmonics for a single degree `l`.
+`SHPowerDensityL` will calculate the power spectral density of a function expressed in real 4-pi normalized spherical harmonics for a single degree `l`.
 This is explicitly calculated as:

 `psd = Sum_{i=1}^2 Sum_{m=0}^l cilm(i, l+1, m+1)**2 / (2l + 1)`.